Types of Conjunctions

 3 Types of Conjunctions | Definitions, and Examples

 Conjunction plays a vital role in connecting one word to another word or one clause to another clause.
 A conjunction mainly connects two similar parts of speech.
-This is how a noun is joined to another noun or a pronoun; a verb to another verb; an adjective to another adjective; an adverb to another adverb etc. We’ll learn the Types of Conjunctions in this lesson, including their definitions and examples.
+This is how a noun is joined to another noun or a pronoun; a verb to another verb; an adjective to another adjective; an adverb to another adverb, etc. In this lesson, we’ll learn the three Types of Conjunctions, including their definitions and examples.

 What is a Conjunction?